yogeshverma1998/ModFlow/README.md

 # Problem of Molecular Generation

+Generating new molecules is fundamental to advancing critical applications such as drug discovery and material synthesis.
 A key challenge of molecular generative models is to be able to generate valid molecules, according to various criteria for molecular validity or feasibility.
 It is a common practice to use external chemical software as rejection oracles to reduce or exclude invalid molecules, or do validity checks as part of autoregressive generation [1,2,3] .
 An important open question has been whether generative models can learn to achieve high generative validity *intrinsically*, i.e., without being aided by oracles or performing additional checks.
+We circumvent the issues with novel physics-inspired co-evolving continuous-time flows that induces useful inductive biases for a highly complex combinatorial setting.
+Our method is inspired by graph PDEs, that repeatedly reconcile locally toward globally aligned densities.

 <p align="center">
   <img src="https://raw.githubusercontent.com/yogeshverma1998/Modular-Flows-Differential-Molecular-Generation/main/mol_gen_intro.png" />